 Why you should visit the wineries in Lanzarote

-Outside of Lanzarote, the wine produced here is quite difficult to find.
+Outside of the island, Lanzarote wines are quite difficult to find.
 The main reasons for this are price and quantity.

 Price: Due to the labour intensive process described above, Lanzarote wine is not cheap in comparison to other European wine.
 To buy a bottle direct at a vineyard, which is usually the cheapest place to do so, the prices range from around €8 going up to €25 plus.